pilzprinz/Krita_TGA_Plugin/README.md

 ![Krita](https://img.shields.io/badge/Krita-5.x-blue) ![Python](https://img.shields.io/badge/Python-3.6%2B-green) ![License](https://img.shields.io/badge/License-Free-brightgreen)

+## The Story

+I was creating a 4K texture mod for KOTOR 2, but the textures appeared upside down in the game.
+I discovered that the game uses a bottom-left origin, while Krita always exports with a top-left origin.
+I got tired of exporting to TGA, then opening the files in GIMP and exporting them again with “Bottom-left origin” checked.
+So I made this plugin to save artists a lot of time and effort.
+I think the Krita developers should add this export option to the main code by default.

 ## The Problem

 Krita's built-in TGA export has limited options — you can't control the pixel origin, toggle RLE compression, change bit depth, or add a TGA 2.0 footer.
 This plugin fills those gaps.